openebs-archive/openebs-docs/docs/contribute.md

 ---
 id: contribute
 title: Contributing to OpenEBS
-sidebar_label: Contribution Guide
+sidebar_label: Contributor's Guide
 ---
 ------

-Great!!
 We at OpenEBS are always on the lookout for more OpenEBS hackers.
 You can get started by reading this [Overview](./contribute/design/README.md)

 OpenEBS is innovation in OpenSource.
 You are welcome to contribute in any way you can and all the help you can provide is very much appreciated.